digital-asset/daml-finance/docs/source/packages/core-implementations.rst

 - ``Daml.Finance.Util``

-    This package mainly contains functions related to dates, lists and maps.
+    This package mainly contains utility functions related to dates, lists and maps.
 They are defined in the following modules:

     - :ref:`Date.Calendar <module-daml-finance-util-date-calendar-17588>`: Functions regarding dates and holiday calendars (business vs non-business days)
     - :ref:`Date.DayCount <module-daml-finance-util-date-daycount-38239>`: Functions to calculate day count fractions according to different conventions